 The ongoing global economic crisis, with high inflation, shaky economic activity, rising interest rates, and volatile markets, has pushed businesses into uncharted waters, forcing them to operate in an uncertain and chaotic environment.

 In this article, we discuss all that you need to know about operating profit, how to calculate it, and what its uses and limitations are.
-We’ll also share handy tips to help you increase your business’s profits in these challenging times.
+We’ll also share handy tips to help you increase your business’s profits.

 What is operating profit?

-In the simplest terms, your operating profit is the money left over after you deduct all operating costs from your business’s revenue.
+In the simplest terms, your operating profit is the money left over after you deduct all operating costs from your business’s operating revenue.
 It's a critical metric that proves to investors that your business generates more money than it spends.
 However, the operating profit is not the money you get to keep.
-Your business's actual profit is the net profit, which is the money you get to keep after paying taxes, debts, and other liabilities from the operating profit.
+Your business's actual profit is the net profit, as reflected on your income statement, which is the money you get to keep after paying taxes, debts, and other liabilities from the operating profit.

 To summarize, the operating profit is the money your business makes after deducting operating expenses but before paying taxes, debts, and any additional liabilities.